bitmark-inc/docs/bitmark-references/bitmark-sdk/migration.md

 # Account migration

-Bitmark allows users migrate their own account from previous twenty four recovery phrase words to new twelve one.
+Bitmark SDK provides `rekey` method to allow users to transfer all bitmarks from an `Account` to another one.
+This is helpful in case users want to migrate all their own bitmarks from old `Account` to another new one and keep the bitmarks provenance as well.

-The method requires a valid 24 recovery phrase words and return new `Account` object with 12 recovery phrase words as well as a new list bitmark id.
+The method takes different `Account` as source and destination one and return the collection of new transaction id when complete.

 ```javascript
 // Not supported at the moment.
 If you have demand for this function, please feel free to contact us.